gitlabhq/gitlabhq/CONTRIBUTING.md

 1. If you have multiple commits please combine them into one commit by [squashing them](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Squashing-Commits)
 1. Push the commit to your fork
 1. Submit a pull request
-2. [Search for issues](https://github.com/gitlabhq/gitlabhq/search?q=&ref=cmdform&type=Issues) related to your pull request and mention them in the pull request comments
+2. [Search for issues](https://github.com/gitlabhq/gitlabhq/search?q=&ref=cmdform&type=Issues) related to your pull request and mention them in the pull request description

 We will accept pull requests if:

-* The code has proper tests and all tests pass
+* The code has proper tests and all tests pass (or it is a test exposing a failure in existing code)
 * It can be merged without problems (if not please use: `git rebase master`)
 * It doesn't break any existing functionality
 * It's quality code that conforms to the [Rails style guide](https://github.com/bbatsov/rails-style-guide) and best practices
 * The description includes a motive for your change and the method you used to achieve it
 * It keeps the GitLab code base clean and well structured
-* We think other users will need the same functionality
+* We think other users will benefit from the same functionality
 * If it makes changes to the UI the pull request should include screenshots

 For examples of feedback on pull requests please look at already [closed pull requests](https://github.com/gitlabhq/gitlabhq/pulls?direction=desc&page=1&sort=created&state=closed).